OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/includes/storsimple-install-update4-hotfix.md

         [4] Change language
         Please enter your choice>

-    Beide domeincontrollers Hallo start opnieuw op in de onderhoudsmodus.
+    Beide controllers starten vervolgens opnieuw op in de onderhoudsmodus.
-2. tooinstall hello schijf firmware-update, type:
+2. Typ het volgende om de update van de schijffirmware te installeren:

-    `Start-HcsHotfix -Path <path tooupdate file> -Credential <credentials in domain\username format>`
+    `Start-HcsHotfix -Path <path to update file> -Credential <credentials in domain\username format>`

     Hieronder ziet u een voorbeeld van de uitvoer.

         Controller1>Start-HcsHotfix -Path \\10.100.100.100\share\ThirdOrderUpdates\ -Credential contoso\john
         Enter Password:
         WARNING: In maintenance mode, hotfixes should be installed on each controller sequentially.
-After hello hotfix is installed on this controller, install it on hello peer controller.
+After the hotfix is installed on this controller, install it on the peer controller.
         Confirm
-        This operation starts a hotfix installation and could reboot one or both of hello controllers.
-By installing new updates you agree to, and accept any additional terms associated with, hello new functionality listed in hello release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
-Are you sure you want toocontinue?
+        This operation starts a hotfix installation and could reboot one or both of the controllers.
+By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
+Are you sure you want to continue?
         [Y] Yes [N] No (Default is "Y"): Y
         WARNING: Installation is currently in progress.
-This operation can take several minutes toocomplete.
+This operation can take several minutes to complete.
-3. Monitor Hallo installeren uitgevoerd met `Get-HcsUpdateStatus` opdracht.
-Hallo update is voltooid wanneer hello `RunInProgress` wijzigingen te`False`.
+3. Bewaak de installatievoortgang met de opdracht `Get-HcsUpdateStatus`.
+De update is voltooid als de `RunInProgress` verandert in `False`.
-4. Nadat het Hallo-installatie is voltooid, wordt een Hallo controller welke Hallo onderhoud modus hotfix is geïnstalleerd wordt opnieuw gestart.
-Meld u aan als optie 1 met volledige toegang en controleer of firmwareversie Hallo-schijf.
+4. Wanneer de installatie is voltooid, wordt de controller waarop de hotfix van de onderhoudsmodus is geïnstalleerd, opnieuw opstart.
+Meld u aan als in optie 1 met volledige toegang en controleer de versie van de schijffirmware.
 Type:

    `Get-HcsFirmwareVersion`

-   Hallo verwacht schijf firmware-versies zijn:
+   De verwachte versies van de schijffirmware zijn:

    `XMGJ, XGEG, KZ50, F6C2, VR08, N002, 0106`